faanross/faanross.github.io/content/posts/post-1.md

 Then the string `This program cannot be run in DOS mode` is an artifact from an era that some systems only ran DOS.
 However the string is still kept there for mainly historical reasons.
 For us in this case however it's a useful thumbprint, informing us we're dealing with a PE file.

-Further, in the remainder of the payload we might be able to find some strings that are associated with specific malware.
-For example in the image below we can see Yara rules (authored by [Florian Roth]())
+Further, in the rest of the contents we might be able to find some strings that are associated with specific malware.
+And typically, rather than trudging it manually we can automate the proces s using [YARA](https://github.com/VirusTotal/yara/releases) rules.

-TK XXX CONTINUE EHRE

- that's still included
+For example in below we can see [Yara rules authored by Florian Roth for Cobalt Strike](https://github.com/Neo23x0/signature-base/blob/master/yara/apt_wilted_tulip.yar).
+The image shows a number of string-based rules it would be looking for - all indications that the PE file is part of a Cobalt Strike attack.

 {{< figure src="/img/image079.png" title="" class="custom-figure" >}}

-PE Header stomping

-Other strings serve as signatures.

-**Parent-Child relationships**

-OK FINISH THIS LATER NOW UIT IS RUNNING SO LET'S RUN THROUGH HERE

-Note: have to review Eric Conrad and Chad Tilbury to beef out the first few
+Finally it's worth being aware of `PE Header Stomping` - a more advanced technique used by some attackers to avoid detection.
+As another great mind in the Threat Hunting space, [Chris Benton](https://twitter.com/chris_brenton?lang=en), likes to say: ***"Malware does not break the rules, but it bends them".***

+PE files *have* to have a header, but since nothing really forces or checks the exact contents of the header, the header could theoretically be anything.
+And so instead of the header containing some giveaways like we saw above - magic bytes, dos stub artifact, signature strings etc - the malware will overwrite the header with something else to appear legitimate.
+For now I just wanted you to be aware of this, we'll revisit header stomping first-hand in the future.

+But for now, that's it for the theory - *allons-y*!

 # Performing the Analysis
-# Closing Thoughts

-And while this connection is still going we'll jump right into live memory analysis.
-Ok so just so we don't end up just learning a bunch of "arbitraty" diagnostic properties to look out for we have to go on a brief side quest to gather some Theory Berries of Enhanced Insight that has the property of helping our party gain greater insight into what we should be looking for, and more importantly - why.

-***

-RIGHT AFTER ATTACK WE DO THE "REVIEW"

-NOTE WE ALSO WANT TO INCLUDE THE ANALYSIS WITH STANDARD WINDOWS TOOLS A LA JOHN STRAND STYLE TO SEE WHAT WE CAN LEARN

-# SIDE QUEST: The theoretical berries of C2 beacon live reading
-# No this is just the theory section for our Live: Process Hacker section

-{{< figure src="/img/quest02.gif" title="" class="custom-figure" >}}

-***

-# PART 3: Live Memory Analysis

-# THEORY

-For LOG ANALYSIS intro:
-- mention this one usualyl more realm of SOC/SIEM and not Forensics, which usually more focus of threat hutning.
-- Likely one of the thoughts underpinning this attitude is that logs are grunt-work, mountains of nothing that needs to be sifted through, mountains so huge its completly beyond the scope of humams, and so SIEMs not only CAN do it, but are better than humans in it.

-- but that is true for the general appraco to logs.
-But what we are speaking of here is a much specific way of looking at logs - limitiing the type of logs we look at.
-Additioarnlly, logs depending on the PHASE.
-See below - logs might not be a great place to start in Phase 1, but for example can be perfect for Phase 2.
-Sicne you already more or less know what you are looking for, makes the volume manageable, esp considering we're likely only interested in Sysmon, Powershell, and a highly select WEL IDs.

-ULTIMATELY, Phase 1 should focus on where they cannot hide - meaning memory and packets.
-Every where else, disk, logs, etc they can hide. but they can never hide from memory/packets = memory when they are at rest/use, packets when they are in transit.

-Ok so now as we go ahead, remember we have no idea of the attack, we don't know a DLL injected attack has happened, since that was "evil ash" doing it.
-Meaning we are in Phase 1, and then thios I might not mention but for own sanity - at end of live analysis II (PE Hacker), we can then switch over to Phase II.

-WHY MEMORY?
-and finally we'll also look at memory foresnics: for some reason a lot fo thought is still stuck in malware paradignms for a decade ago looking at discs. but almost all modern malware won't even exists on the disk, they live in memory and their proably followign a "living off the land" approach in that they use local processes and services to handle all the mischief. so we'll create a dump with something like dumpit! and then we'll use volatitliy

 Open Process Hacker as admin - ie right-click and select `Run as administrator`.
 Scroll down until you see `rufus.exe` (or whatever other legitimate process you chose to inject into).
-We can now look at our 7 signs.
+Let's go through our 7 indicators and see what results.

 1. Parent-Child relationships

 {{< figure src="/img/image053.png" title="" class="custom-figure" >}}

-- TBH even though I said there is no silver bullet, nothing that can lead to 100% certainty, this first sign is HIGHLY SUSPECT.
-Why?
-- Well first off we can see `rufus`, and then that it itself spawned `rundll32.exe`.
-- There's two things suspect about this.
-- First, we know that `rundll32.exe` is legitimate Windows process used to launch DLLs.
-But, since we also know that `rufus` is used to create bootable USB drives we have to ask ourselves: why on earth would this need to run `rundll32.exe`?
-Logically it makes no sense, and if we Google for example `rufus.exe spawn rundll32.exe` and there are no clean hits, well it certainly raises suspicion.
-- Further, `rundll32.exe` itself is often invovled in malware for a number of reasons - it can be used to execute malicious code concealed in a DLL, it can be used for persistence by associating itself with a DLL and a commonly-called function, and `rundll32.exe` can be misused to initiate or maintain communication with the C2 server.
-- Further it is also very often associated with the most popular C2 framework for advanced groups - `Cobalt Strike`.
-Why?
-Simply because Raphael Mudge, the creator of the Cobalt Strike, decided to name the default dll spawned by `rundll32.exe`.
-Though this can be renamed in the Cobalt Strike config, it turns out, perhaps somewhat surprisingly; that most hackers don't do this.
-So more than 50% if Cobalt Strike is present on your system you'd expect to see `rundll32.exe`.
-- All this to say: it's sus to see `rufus` spawning `rundll32.exe`, the fact that it is itself `rundll32.exe` is even more sus, but HOLY SMOKES the most sketchy thing of all is what we see in the next relationship - `rundll32.exe` spawning `cmd.exe`.
+We can immediately see the same suspicious process and parent we saw in our read using the native tools - there is the legitimate process `rufus`, which spawned the child process `rundll32.exe`.And as we discussed then this is suspicious since we do not expect `rufus`, a program used to create bootable USB drives, to need to call `rundll32.exe`.

+But then we see something we forgot to consider in our previous analysis - has `rundll32.exe` itself spawned anything in turn?
+Here things *really* start getting suspicious - `rundll32.exe` in turned spawned `cmd.exe`.

-- I just said before that `rundll32.exe` is typically used to launch DLLs.
+I mentioned before that `rundll32.exe` is typically used to launch DLLs.
 Thus there is **very** little reason for us to expect it to be spawning the Windows command line interpreter `cmd.exe`.
-Now it could be that some amateur developer wrote some janky code that does this as some workaround, but in honesty if you see this you should get ready to dig in deeper.
-So let's do that by double-clicking on `rundll32.exe` to bring up its properties.
+Now it could be that some amateur developer wrote some janky code that does this as some befuddling workaround, but in honesty even that is a stretch.
+We're not ringing the alarm bells yet, but we're definitely geared to dig in deeper.

+So double-click on the process...

 2. Signature - is it valid + who signed?

 {{< figure src="/img/image054.png" title="" class="custom-figure" >}}

-- We can see here that it has a valid signature signed by Microsoft, since of course they are the creators of rundll32.exe.
+We can see here that it has a valid signature signed by Microsoft, since of course they are the creators of rundll32.exe.
+Nothing further to concern ourselves with here.

 3. Current directory
-- On the same image we can see the **Current directory**, that is the "working directory" of the process, which is the directory where the process was started from or where it is operating.
-- We can see here that the Current directory is the Desktop since that's where it was initiated from.
+In the same image we can see the **Current directory**, that is the "working directory" of the process, which is the directory where the process was started from or where it is operating.
+We can see here that the Current directory is the Desktop since that's where it was initiated from.

-- Now this could happen with legitimate scripts or applications that are using rundll32.exe to call a DLL function.
-- However, seeing rundll32.exe being called from an unusual location like a user's desktop could be suspicious, particularly if it's coupled with other strange behavior.
+Now this could happen with legitimate scripts or applications that are using `rundll32.exe` to call a DLL function.
+However, seeing `rundll32.exe` being called from an unusual location like a user's desktop could be suspicious, particularly if it's coupled with other strange behavior.

 4. Command-line arguments
-- And again in reference to the same image once more we see that the **Command-line** is `rundll32.exe`.
+And again in reference to the same image we once more we see that the **Command-line** is `rundll32.exe`.
+Again, we already saw this before where I discussed why this is suspicous - we expect `rundll32.exe` to be provided with arguments.
-- This is actually very unusual - the `rundll32.exe`` command is typically used to execute a function in a specific DLL file, and thus, you would normally see it accompanied by arguments specifying the DLL file and function it's supposed to execute.
-- For example, a legitimate command might look something like this: `rundll32.exe shell32.dll,Control_RunDLL`.
-- Thus it being "nude" can certainly be seen as another point for Team Suspect.

 5. Thread Start Address
-- In the top of the Properties window select `Threads`.
+On the top of the Properties window select `Threads`.
 {{< figure src="/img/image055.png" title="" class="custom-figure" >}}
-- We can see under `Start address` that it is mapped, meaning it does exist on disk.
-- So this just tells us that this is not a Reflectively Loaded DLL, since we would expect that to have an unknown address listed as `0x0`.
+We can see under `Start address` that it is mapped, meaning it does exist on disk.
+So this just tells us that this is not a Reflectively Loaded DLL, since we would expect that to have an unknown address listed as `0x0`.

 6. Memory Permissions
-- In the top of the Properties window select `Memory`.
+- On the top of the Properties window select `Memory`.
 - Now click once on the `Protection` header to sort it.
 - Scroll down until you see `RWX` permissions, that is of course if it exists.
 {{< figure src="/img/image056.png" title="" class="custom-figure" >}}
-- And indeed we see the presence of two memory spaces with **Read-Write-Execute** permissions, which as we learned is always unusual/suspect.
+- And indeed we see the presence of two memory spaces with **Read-Write-Execute** permissions, which as we learned is always suspicious since there are very few legitimate programs that will write to memory and then immediately execute it.

 7. Memory Content
 - Finally let's double-click on the larger of the two (172 kB) since this typically represents the payload.